bradymholt/vscode-pgFormatter/README.md

 # pgFormatter

-A VS Code extension that formats PostgreSQL SQL
+A VS Code extension that beautifies PostgresSQL SQL

 ## Features